secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 6. Facilitation of internal conversations and resources where necessary.

 How Opportunities are selected for and matched to an e-group sponsor:
-1. Maximum number of Opportunities per e-group sponsors: 2
+1. Target number of Opportunities per e-group sponsors: 2
 2. Opportunities may be nominated by SAL’s or Sales Management if they meet the Swing Deal criteria
 3. Sponsored Opportunities typically represent deep product utilization, significant ARR opportunity, and/or a broad vision for success and engagement/partnership with GitLab.